avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 3. I worked with the 3rd party software supplier of the video codec in order to substantially bolster the security of their product which proved to be a major potential security hole in our system.
 The challenge was that most of their customers did not require the security that we did, and for practical commercial reasons they were not willing to make a separate build for us.
 I managed to architect an optional security plugin for them that caused minimal changes to their system, and caused zero interference to their other customers who chose not to use the plugin.

-4. Initially the movie studios insisted that smartphones could not be rooted because it made them considerable more difficult to debug, so I developed a fuzzy logic-like mechanism to detect rootedness.
-The problem was that less expensive Android phones from Asia, that were flooding the market, were rooted by default because it saved the manufacturer a few hours of licensing work from Google who controlled AOSP (the Android Open Source Project).
+4. Initially the movie studios insisted that smartphones could not be rooted because it made them considerably more difficult to debug, so I developed a fuzzy logic-like mechanism to detect rootedness.
+The problem was that less expensive Android phones from Asia, that were flooding the market, were rooted by default because it saved the manufacturer a few hours of licensing work from Google who controlled the [Android Open Source Project (AOSP)](https://source.android.com/).
 Therefore security had to be moved from the client to the content servers.
 For example a subscriber who played 100 hours of content a week was suspect, or a subscriber who played content simultaneously from different geographic locations was suspect.

 </details>
 $endif